dfinity/portal/docs/references/ic-interface-spec.md

   x-cache-status: MISS
 :::

-* The HTTP response body is initialized with the value of the `body` field, and further assembled as per the <<http-gateway-streaming,streaming protocol>>.
+* The HTTP response body is initialized with the value of the `body` field, and further assembled as per the [streaming protocol](#http-gateway-streaming).

 ### Response body streaming {#http-gateway-streaming}